This blog was updated on May 20, 2021.

 - Each bill provides a lot of big-picture data regarding a facility’s energy consumption and cost.
 A great deal of value can be extracted from utility bill data, so it’s just good stewardship to use it.

 - Implementing a utility bill analysis application is typically much easier and faster than purchasing, installing, and networking a metering system, and with a software application like EnergyCAP, you’ll be able to use that data to quickly identify which of your facilities are least energy efficient…

-... and which facilities are most expensive on a cost per unit area basis:
+... and quite possibly most expensive on a per-area basis:

 The Value of Interval Meter Data Tracking

 After you’ve used utility bill data to identify your prime energy reduction targets, it’s time to get into the weeds to figure out why consumption or cost is so high, and that’s where interval data can come into play.